ptmt/ptmt.github.com/garage/statik.md

 github: https://github.com/ptmt/statik
 tags: kotlin, web, blog
 ---

-A set of scripts that can transform a set of markdown into a web-site.
+A set of scripts that can transform a bunch of handlebars templates and markdown into a web-site.
 I've put some low-effort llm documentation, but I realize it's probably have zero re-usability.
-And that's okay
+And that's okay.

 Reasons, in no particular order: